conan-io/docs/reference/profiles.rst

 From Conan 1.38 it is possible to use **jinja2** template engine for profiles.
 This feature is enabled by naming the profile file with the ``.jinja`` extension.
-When Conan loads a profile with this extension, inmmediately parses and renders the template, which must result in a standard text profile.
+When Conan loads a profile with this extension, immediately parses and renders the template, which must result in a standard text profile.

 Some of the capabilities of the profile templates are: